California Labor Law Guide

 California Minimum Wage Mandates

-California sets a higher minimum wage compared to the federal standard.
+California sets a higher minimum wage compared to the US federal labor law standard.
 It’s important to stay updated on the state and local minimum wage rates as they can vary based on the size of your business.

 The mandated minimum wage in California is $15.50 per hour, applicable to all employers irrespective of their business size.